Postcodes in the United Kingdom: Other large cities and towns

-For example, Toxteth was Liverpool 8.
-A single numbering sequence was shared by Manchester and Salford: letters would be addressed to Manchester 1 or Salford 7 (lowest digits, respectively).
-Some Birmingham codes were sub-divided with a letter, such as Great Barr, Birmingham 22 or Birmingham 22a, as can still be seen on many older street-name signs.
+Changes were made in towns which had already created numbered postal districts: e.g. in Liverpool, the four compass point districts were expanded and districts were allocated numbers such as Liverpool 8 for Toxteth; a single numbering sequence was shared by Manchester and Salford: letters would be addressed to Manchester 1 or Salford 7 (lowest digits, respectively); some Birmingham codes were sub-divided with a letter, such as Great Barr, Birmingham 22 or Birmingham 22a, as can still be seen on many older street-name signs.

 Modern postcode system

-The Post Office experimented with electromechanical sorting machines in the late 1950s.
+The Post Office experimented with electro-mechanical sorting machines in the late 1950s.
 These devices presented an envelope to an operator, who would press a button indicating which bin to sort the letter into.
 Postcodes were suggested to increase the efficiency of this process by removing the need for the sorter to remember the correct sorting for as many places.
-In January 1959 the Post Office analysed the results of a survey on public attitudes towards the use of postal codes, choosing a town in which to experiment with codes.
-The envisaged format was a six-character alphanumeric code with three letters designating the geographical area and three numbers to identify the individual address.
+In January 1959 the Post Office analysed the results of a survey on public attitudes towards the use of postal codes, and committed to choosing a town in which to experiment with codes.
+The envisaged format for the new post code was a six-character alphanumeric code in two parts, with three letters designating the geographical area and three numbers tidentifying the individual address.
 On 28 July Ernest Marples, the Postmaster General, announced that Norwich had been selected, and that each of the 150,000 private and business addresses would receive a code by October.
-Norwich had been selected as it already had eight automatic mail sorting machines in use.
-The original Norwich format consisted of "NOR," followed by a space, then a two-digit number (which, unlike the current format, could include a leading zero), and finally a single letter (instead of the two final letters in the current format).
+Norwich was selected as it already had eight automatic mail sorting machines in use.
+The original Norwich format consisted of "NOR", followed by a space, then a two-digit number (which, unlike the current format, could include a leading zero), and finally a single letter (instead of the two final letters in the current format).

 In October 1965, Tony Benn as Postmaster General announced that postal coding was to be extended to the rest of the country in the next few years.